Women's Soccer World Cup

 The FIFA Women's World Cup is held every four years, a year after the men's version.
 It is the most important competition in international football for women.

-The current World Cup for Women is being held in Canada in 2015.
+The next World Cup for Women will be held in Australia & New Zealand in 2023.

 - See also an article on the USA women's team - US Women Soccer Superstars - Victims of Their Own Success